pmeredit/babelfish/README.md

 # Babelfish

-A Rust-based tool for generating and assembling MongoDB documents based on entity relationships and storage constraints, with intelligent MongoDB aggregation pipeline generation.
+A Rust-based tool for generating MongoDB aggregation pipelines that perform intelligent joins across entities based on defined relationships and storage constraints.

 ## Overview

-The babelfish project introduces the $assemble pipeline stage to bridge the gap between normalized entity-relationship data models and MongoDB's document-oriented storage.
+The babelfish project introduces the $join pipeline stage to bridge the gap between normalized entity-relationship data models and MongoDB's document-oriented storage.
 It provides a declarative way to:

-1. Define entity relationships and storage constraints in a schema
+1. Define entity relationships and storage constraints in an ERD (Entity Relationship Diagram)
 2. Generate physical MongoDB documents based on those constraints
-3. Assemble logical views of data by joining entities as needed
+3. Join logical views of data across entities using high-level syntax
-4. Generate optimized MongoDB aggregation pipelines to query the data
+4. Generate optimized MongoDB aggregation pipelines automatically

 The tool automatically analyzes document structures and relationships to determine the most efficient way to retrieve data based on your queries.